vrikodar/P4ck3t/P4ck3t.md

  - can be used to configure routing protocols {we will mainly focus on OSPF and EIGRP}
  - router ospf  {will take us to router mode and will allow us to configure ospf}

+## Managing IOS configuration

+ - we can copy configuration from RAM to NVRAM {copy running config startup config}
+ - we can also copy config to a TFTP server {copy run tftp and copy start tftp}